 #5: BOARDWALK TREAT

 Yes, your favorite Boardwalk treat is possible this summer!
-We’re still eagerly awaiting our first Giant Dipper ride of the season, but the Boardwalk’s Neptune’s Kingdom, Mini Golf, select Boardwalk games, Boardwalk Bowl and a variety of food concessions and retail locations are open for business.
+We’re still eagerly awaiting our first Giant Dipper ride of the season, but a variety of food concessions and retail locations are now open for business.
 So, as you wait for those rides to open, enjoy a classic dipped cone, corn dog, or some Dippin’ Dots by the bay!
 The Boardwalk has a dedicated page for operation updates, so please take a look.

 #6: WATERFRONT WALKS